NethServer/docs/developer-manual/en/templates.rst

 creating an empty file under the ``templates2expand`` hierarchy for that event.

-See [Events manual chapter](http://docs.nethserver.org/projects/nethserver-devel/en/latest/events.html#events) for further information.
+See :ref:`events` manual chapter for further information.

 Template permissions and ownership: templates.metadata
 ======================================================